Cytomegalovirus immune globulin (Injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain, or fast, pounding, or uneven heartbeat.
+- Chest pain, trouble breathing, pale or blue skin or nails

-- Dark or bloody urine, trouble urinating, or a decrease in how much or how often you urinate.
+- Cloudy or bloody urine, decrease in how much or how often you urinate

 If you notice these less serious side effects, talk with your doctor:

-- Muscle cramps, back pain, stomach or abdominal (belly) pain, or joint pain.
+- Muscle cramps, back or joint pain, stomach pain

 If you notice other side effects that you think are caused by this medicine, tell your doctor